tongxm520/schoolify/RUN.md

-Long story short you have to remove all tracked files and add them back in using the below commands git rm -r --cached . git add . git commit -m ".gitignore is now working"
+Long story short you have to remove all tracked files and add them back in using the below commands git rm -r --cached . git add . git commit -a -m ".gitignore is now working"

 #################################################
 cd /home/simon/Desktop/schoolify